chaosarium/quartz-plus/README.md

 Added features:

 1. Preprocessing script for better Obsidian valut integration and publishing control (use "publish: true" in yaml frontmatter to whitelist files)
-2. Copying attachments from Obsidian to the right place
+2. Copying attachments from Obsidian to the right place (thereby supporting wikilink without leading folder path)
+4. Support wikilink media embed like Obsidian does
-3. Some makefile changes for easier testing
+5. Some makefile changes for easier testing
-4. Updated theme
+6. Updated theme
-5. Uses first h1 in markdown as hugo title
+7. Uses first h1 in markdown as hugo title
-6. Postprocessing script to clean up graph
+8. Postprocessing script to clean up graph so that non-existent links or nodes don't show up

 Roadmap: